-The relationship between blood eosinophils and the efficacy of asthma treatment was confirmed in previous studies.49 It has been shown that eosinophil-targeted therapy is effective in the asthmatic population with BEC even as low as 150 cells/μL, which is consistent with our results.19 Although the previous studies did not confirm the efficacy of biologic therapies targeting eosinophils in reduction of cough in asthmatics,50 a new randomized trial concerning impact of mepolizumab on CC in asthma is planned (NCT04765722).
-Besides, the recent cohort trial showed that mepolizumab is effective in reduction of cough in patients with asthma.51
+The relationship between blood eosinophils and the efficacy of asthma treatment was confirmed in previous studies [49].
+It has been shown that eosinophil-targeted therapy is effective in the asthmatic population with BEC even as low as $150 \text{ cells} \cdot \mu L^{-1}$, which is consistent with our results [19].
+Although the previous studies did not confirm the efficacy of biologic therapies targeting eosinophils in reduction of cough in asthmatics [50], a new randomised trial concerning impact of mepolizumab on chronic cough in asthma is planned (NCT04765722).
+Besides, the recent cohort trial showed that mepolizumab is effective in reduction of cough in patients with asthma [51].

 Although we found a positive correlation between response to therapy and BEC among asthmatics and NAEB patients, the clinical importance of this finding is questionable as this correlation was weak.
 This weak association between improvement after treatment and BEC could be caused by a low proportion of patients with blood eosinophilia in our study population.
-As expected, we demonstrated that BEC is not useful in predicting therapeutic response in CC associated with GER.
-Furthermore, we found that GER was more common in patients who failed to respond to CC therapy.
-As demonstrated previously, GER may be considered as an unfavourable factor in CC treatment.52 The low efficacy of GER-related cough therapy is thought to be affected by the lack of available causal treatment options and the coexistence of cough hypersensitivity syndrome.^{53,54}
+As expected, we demonstrated that BEC is not useful in predicting therapeutic response in chronic cough associated with GER.
+Furthermore, we found that GER was more common in patients who failed to respond to chronic cough therapy.
+As demonstrated previously, GER may be considered as an unfavourable factor in chronic cough treatment [52].
+The low efficacy of GER-related cough therapy is thought to be affected by the lack of available causal treatment options and the coexistence of cough hypersensitivity syndrome [53, 54].

-Our finding that the significant reduction in cough severity was achieved in approximately 31% of patients suggests low treatment efficacy and it is consistent with previous studies.
-Recent reports emphasize the role of cough hypersensitivity syndrome as the important reason for this failure.
-It has been pointed out that the causes of CC, including asthma, NAEB, GER or UACS could be only the triggers for cough and treatment of underlying conditions may be insufficient to cough resolution.
-Thus, irrespective of the identified CC trigger, the management of patients with refractory CC should include speech and language intervention and neuromodulators or new antitussive drugs.
+Our finding that the significant reduction in cough severity was achieved in ~31% of patients suggests low treatment efficacy, and it is consistent with previous studies [41].
+Recent reports emphasise the role of cough hypersensitivity syndrome as the important reason for this failure [10].
+It has been pointed out that the causes of chronic cough, including asthma, NAEB, GER or UACS, could be only the triggers for cough and treatment of underlying conditions may be insufficient for cough resolution [54].
+Thus, irrespective of the identified chronic cough trigger, the management of patients with refractory chronic cough should include speech and language intervention and neuromodulators or new antitussive drugs [8, 55].